intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 the TAB for implementation of enforcement with the relevant maintainers if needed.
-Once the TAB approves one or more of the measures outlined in the scope of the ban by two-thirds of the members voting for the measures, the Code of Conduct Committee will enforce the TAB approved measures.
+Once the TAB approves one or more of the measures outlined in the scope of the ban by two-thirds of the members voting for the measures, the Code of Conduct Committee will enforce the TAB-approved measures.
 Any Code of Conduct Committee members serving on the TAB will not vote on the measures.